 Hooking Up Multiple Monitors

 Hooking up an additional monitor to your computer should be very simple.
-Most new computers come with more than one port for a monitor — whether DVI, HDMI, the older VGA port, or a mix.
+Most new desktop computers come with more than one port for a monitor—whether DisplayPort, DVI, HDMI, the older VGA port, or a mix.
 Some computers may include splitter cables that allow you to connect multiple monitors to a single port.

 Most laptops also come with ports that allow you to hook up an external monitor.
-Plug a monitor into your laptop’s DVI or VGA port and Windows will allow you to use both your laptop’s integrated display and the external monitor at once (see the instructions in the next section).
+Plug a monitor into your laptop’s DisplayPort, DVI, or HDMI port and Windows will allow you to use both your laptop’s integrated display and the external monitor at once (see the instructions in the next section).

 This all depends on the ports your computer has and how your monitor connects.
 If you have an old VGA monitor lying around and you have a modern laptop with only DVI or HDMI connectors, you may need an adapter that allows you to plug your monitor’s VGA cable into the new port.
 Be sure to take your computer’s ports into account before you get another monitor for it.

 Windows makes using multiple monitors easy.
-Just plug the monitor into the appropriate port on your computer and Windows should automatically extend your desktop onto it.
+Just plug the monitor into the appropriate port on your computer, and Windows should automatically extend your desktop onto it.
 You can now just drag and drop windows between monitors.
 However, Windows may mirror your displays instead, showing the same thing on each one by default If that’s the case, you can easily fix that.

-To control how this works, right-click your Windows desktop and select Screen resolution.
 Choose an option from the Multiple displays box.
-The Extend option extends your desktop onto an additional monitor, while the other options are mainly useful if you’re using an additional monitor for presentations — for example, you could mirror your laptop’s desktop onto a large monitor or blank your laptop’s screen while it’s connected to a larger display.
+The Extend option extends your desktop onto an additional monitor, while the other options are mainly useful if you’re using an additional monitor for presentations.
+For example, you could mirror your laptop’s desktop onto a large monitor or blank your laptop’s screen while it’s connected to a larger display.

 Windows 7 doesn’t have a multi-monitor taskbar feature built-in, as Windows 8 and 10 do.
 Your second monitor won’t have a taskbar.
 To extend your taskbar onto an additional monitor, you’ll need a third-party utility like the free and open-source Dual Monitor Taskbar.